 Over the past ten years, Tracy has witnessed many success stories.
 But one, in particular, stands out for her.
 “I worked with a sixteen-year-old boy with zero reading skills and could not even read on a grade 1 level.
 During our sessions, I taught him to read and gave him the confidence in himself to continue his progress.
 I am very proud of that.”

-Tracy now hopes that she can continue living out her passion whilst having the patience, drive and support to help learners reach their potential and to help them be able to overcome learning challenges.
+Tracy now hopes she can continue living out her passion while having the patience, drive and support to help learners overcome learning challenges and reach their potential.